CartoDB/documentation/app/content/analytics-toolbox-bigquery/examples/opening-a-new-pizza-hut-location-in-honolulu.md

 ### Polyfill area of study

 For our analysis, we will subdivide the area of study into H3 grid cells of resolution 10 using the [H3_POLYFILL](../../sql-reference/h3/#h3_polyfill) function.
-The result will be stored in `cartobq.docs.honolulu_pizza_aos`
+The result is stored in `cartobq.docs.honolulu_pizza_aos`.

 ```sql
 DECLARE honolulu_buffer GEOGRAPHY;